smeghen/shannongaelslgfa/README.md

 *  Having the links to the various sections of the site made the navbar look to busy and cluttered.
 	  Solution – used the navigation drop down menu from Bootstrap to tidy up the navbar.

-* Could not change the colour of the navbar drop down menu icon to make the colour scheme of the site.
+* Could not change the colour of the navbar drop down menu icon to match the colour scheme of the site.
 After a search on Slack the solution was found to change from the default Bootstrap icon to the Fontawesome icon and styled it using CSS.

 * Keeping the text on the hero image when changing from desktop to tablet/mobile.